Únase a nuestra red nacional de mudanzas Conozca más

 Before installing your nuc, it’s essential to gather the necessary tools and select the right type of hive for your colony.
 Ensuring you have everything you need will make the installation process smoother and more successful.

 Remember, it’s not recommended to open a bee hive or nuc when the temperature is below 60°F (15°C).
-This is because bees need to keep their brood warm, and keeping it outside at temperatures below 60°F (15°C) for too long can chill it.
+This is because bees need to keep their brood warm, and keeping the brood outside at temperatures below 60°F (15°C) for too long can chill it.

 You can certainly install the nuc at cooler temperatures; you just want to be quick.